 You can access routines that reside in external dynamic link libraries (DLLs) by using the SAS MODULE family of functions within a DATA step or SCL.
-This lets you access DLLs that you create or purchase; you can even access operating environment DLLs.
+This lets you access DLLs that you create or purchase; you can even access operating system DLLs.

-- To access an external DLL, you must have - $\hfill\square$ the name of the DLL - $\hfill\square$ the function name or ordinal - □ a description of the function's arguments - $\hfill\square$ a description of the return code.
+To access an external DLL, you must know:

+- □ the name of the DLL

+- □ the function name or ordinal

+- □ a description of the function's arguments

+- \Box a description of the return code.